syedbilalalam-cad/SimpleChessBot/README.md

 ## Steps to Install the Extension: 🛠

-• Download the Code: Go to the Simple Netflix Checker GitHub page.
+• Download the Code: Go to the SimpleChessBot GitHub page.
 Click on the green "Code" button, and select "Download ZIP."
 Extract the ZIP file to a folder on your computer.

 • Open Google Chrome: Launch Google Chrome on your computer.